orangelotus23/firedrill/README.md

 # Firedrill

-Run on-call training simulations locally with GPT-4.
+Train your on-call team with GPT-powered incident simulations.

+## Requirements

+- Python 3
-Requires Python3 and an OpenAI API token with available credits
+- An OpenAI API token with available credits

-Run the program by:
-- installing Python3 and pip if not already installed
-- installing make if not already installed
-- populate .env with your OpenAI API token, see .env.example
+- `make` (for setup convenience)

+## Getting Started

+1. Clone the repo
+2. Ensure you have Python 3 and `make` installed
+3. Copy `.env.example` to `.env` and add your OpenAI API token
+   - Get a token at: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)
+   - You'll need to load credits onto your token
-- `make setup`
+4. Run `make setup` to install dependencies
-- `make start`
+5. Run `make start` to launch a simulation

 Example interactions: